-- Funnel between the Hornsea Three array area and offshore cable corridor (considered in this report as part of the Hornsea Three offshore cable corridor): SBP at 100 m line spacing; and - Hornsea Three offshore cable corridor: SBP with line spacing at 55 to 67 m on lines. - 2.3.2.2 Following data delivery, an initial review of the dataset was undertaken to gain an understanding of the geological and topographic makeup of the survey area.
-Within the extents of the survey area the potential for variations in the seabed are high and can affect the interpretation of contacts.
-Whilst some of the data extends beyond the constraints of the survey area the purpose of the assessment is to characterise the historic environment therefore all available data has been considered.
-This is with the exception of magnetometer data which was disregarded if it did not meet the following criteria designed to ensure that the data are reliable in terms of location and background noise: - A grid cell size of 1.0 m; - A blanking distance of 20.0 m; - Magnetometer altitude of between 2 and 4.5 m; and - Ultra-Short Base Line (USBL) positioning error greater than 2.5 m.
+Funnel between the Hornsea Three array area and offshore cable corridor (considered in this report as part of the Hornsea Three offshore cable corridor): SBP with line spacing of 100 by

+- 2.3.2.3 Following data delivery, an initial review of the dataset was undertaken to gain an understanding of the geological and topographic makeup of the survey area.
+Within the extents of the survey area, the potential for variations in the seabed are high and can affect the interpretation of contacts.
+It is noted, however, that tow altitudes were controlled and guality assured through grids and using Oasis Montai.
+The magnetometer was located between 1 and 4.5 m above seabed except in very isolated circumstances.
+Sidescan sonar lay within between 10% and 15% of range except in very isolated circumstances. - 2.3.2.4 Whilst some of the data extends beyond the survey area, the purpose of this Marine Archaeology Technical Report is to characterise the historic environment, therefore all available data has been considered.
+A data quality review was undertaken, as is common practice; with magnetometer data disregarded if it did not meet the following criteria designed to ensure that the data are reliable in terms of location and background noise: - A grid cell size of 1.0 m; - A blanking distance of 20.0 m; - Magnetometer altitude of between 2 and 4.5 m; and • - Ultra-Short Base Line (USBL) positioning error less than 2.5 m. •